-The curriculum is jointly delivered by Université libre de Bruxelles (ULB), Belgium, Universitat Politècnica de Catalunya (UPC), Spain, Technische Université at Berlin (TUB), Germany, Eindhoven University of Technology (TU/e), the Netherlands, and François Rabelais University, Tours (UFRT).
-Academic partners around the world and partners from leading industries in business intelligence and big data, private research&development companies, excellence centers, service companies, start-up incubators, public research institutes, and public authorities will contribute to the program by giving lectures, training students, providing software, course material, and internships or job placements.
+The curriculum is jointly delivered by Université libre de Bruxelles (ULB), Belgium, Universitat Politècnica de Catalunya (UPC), Spain, Technische Universit7 at Berlin (TUB), Germany, Eindhoven University of Technology (TU/e), the Netherlands, and François Rabelais University, Tours (UFRT), France.
+Starting from the cohort 2019-2020 UFRT will be replaced by CentraleSupélec, France.
+Academic partners around the world and partners from lead-ing industries in business intelligence and big data, private research&development companies, excellence centers, service companies, start-up incubators, public research institutes, and public authorities will contribute to the program by giving lectures, training students, providing software, course material, and internships or job placements.

 Big Data Management and Analytics is a 2-year (120 ECTS) program.
 The first two semesters are devoted to fundamentals on business intelligence (ULB) and big data (UPC).
 Then, all students participate to the European Business Intelligence and Big Data Summer School (eBISS).
-In the third semester, students chose one of the three specializations Large-Scale Data Analytics (TUB), Business Process Analytics (TU/e), and Content and Usage
+In the third semester, students chose one of the three specializations Large-

-Analytics (UFRT).
+Scale Data Analytics (TUB), Business Process Analytics (TU/e), and Content and Usage Analytics (UFRT).
+Starting from the cohort 2019-2020 the last specialization will be replaced by Decision Support and Analytics (CentraleSupélec).
 The fourth semester is dedicated to the master's thesis and can be carried out as an internship in industry or in a research laboratory in any full or associated partner.
 Eventually, all students attend the Final Event devoted to master's theses defenses and the graduation ceremony.
 The tuition language is English.

 The program targets students with a Bachelor of Science (or a level equivalent to 180 ETCS) with major in Computer Science, as well as an English proficiency corresponding to level B2 of CEFR.
-The program will deliver a joint degree to graduates following the mobility ULB, UPC, and UFRT, and three degrees from ULB, UPC, and the university of the specialization (UFRT, TUB or TU/e) to graduates following the other mobilities.
+The program will deliver a joint degree to graduates following the mobility ULB, UPC, and UFRT/CentraleSupélec, and three degrees from ULB, UPC, and the university of the specialization (UFRT/CentraleSupélec, TUB or TU/e) to graduates following the other mobilities.